Are you looking for a cybersecurity plan for a small business?

 Now It’s Your Turn

-So that’s how we create an organized plan for cybersecurity for small businesses.
+So that’s our organized plan for cybersecurity for small businesses.

 Now I want to turn it over to you: Which of the controls from today’s guide are you going to implement first?